fco-wesley-almeida/kascade/README.md

-# WProxy
+# Hermes

-WProxy is a lightweight proxy server implementation in C#/.NET.
+Hermes is a lightweight proxy server implementation in C#/.NET.
 It provides functionalities for handling TCP connections and HTTP requests.

 ## Features